Illustrated Children’s Book Covers: Tips and Examples

 But if you approach the cover design process cautiously and have some illustration chops, an effective cover is guaranteed.

-What do you think is the most important element of a kid’s book cover?
+What do you think is the most essential element of a kid’s book cover?

 Enjoyed the Post?